-How did you transition to becoming a Chief Marketing Officer come about?
+How did your transition to becoming a chief marketing officer come about?

-With marketing being such as crowded field, how do you stand out when it comes to marketing?
+With marketing being such a crowded field, how do you stand out when it comes to marketing?

 The bottled water industry has grown into a $17 billion business.
 That’s massive for a non-alcoholic beverage.
 In order to ensure we stand out, we’re focusing on consumer trends.
 People are definitely more health conscious and more knowledgable about what they’re putting into their bodies.
 There’s an understanding of needing to drink water but consumers want more information so they’re asking the questions such as: What is your water made of?
 Where is your water coming from?

-You also do a lot of community initiates, what can you tell us about what you do in the community for young women?
+You also do a lot of community initiatives, what can you tell us about what you do in the community for young women?

 I think my biggest pillar is that I want to do well by doing good.
 This applies to my career and my personal life.
 I have been awarded a lot of opportunities throughout my career, however I didn’t have many women mentors to look up to so a majority of my mentors have been men.
 As I’ve gotten older, I continue to reach back to young women giving them guidance on how to navigate the workplace through my own experiences.
 One organization I’m involved with that does this well is Dress for Success.
 Early in my career, I lived by the motto that you dress for the job you want not the job you have.
 I believe Dress for Success does an excellent job in helping dress young women so they’re prepared for their career.